 Videos are another fantastic way to engage users and make them interact with your brand, be it by clicking away or sharing your content around.

-The purpose of this is double: Not only does the prospect feel entertained and actually has something interesting to do -and as you know, us humans learn better through interaction- they’ll also spend more time on your page.
+The purpose of this is double: Not only does the prospect feel entertained and has something interesting to do -and as you know, we humans learn better through interaction- they’ll also spend more time on your page.

 Giving the prospects some interactive content makes them stay on a page longer.
 Which is one of the SEO strategies proven to work, as this time spent on the page shows search engines that your content is valuable and needs to be pretty high on the SERPs?